uAtomicBoolean/sleek-ui/docs-sleek-ui/widgets/modal.md

 - t-modal-min-height `<length>`: no default value.
 - t-modal-max-width `<length>`: defaults to `600px`.
 - t-modal-max-height `<length>`: defaults to `600px`.
+- t-display-top-divider `<bool>`: display or not the divider separating the title area from the content.
+Defaults to `false`.
+- t-display-bottom-divider `<bool>`: display or not the divider separating the content area from the bottom buttons.
+Defaults to `false`.

 ## Properties, callbacks and functions
 **Properties:**